MystenLabs/walrus/README.md

 curl "http://$ADDRESS/v1/<some blob ID>" # read a blob from Walrus (with aggregator or daemon)
 ```

-### Json mode
+### JSON mode

-All Walrus client commands (except, currently, the `info` command) are available in `json` mode.
+All Walrus client commands (except, currently, the `info` command) are available in JSON mode.
-In this mode, all the command line flags of the original cli command can be specified in json format.
+In this mode, all the command line flags of the original CLI command can be specified in JSON format.
-The `json` mode therefore simplifies programmatic access to the cli.
+The JSON mode therefore simplifies programmatic access to the CLI.

 For example, to store a blob, run: